TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * while (low < high)
   * while (low <= high)
 - The real question you had:
-- â€œWhen thereâ€™s only 1 element left, arenâ€™t â€˜elementâ€™ and â€˜candidateâ€™ the same?
+- “When there’s only 1 element left, aren’t ‘element’ and ‘candidate’ the same?
-- Why do we sometimes STOP, and sometimes CHECK that single element?â€
+- Why do we sometimes STOP, and sometimes CHECK that single element?”
 - This is exactly where your confusion was.
 ---